hl7au/au-fhir-core/input/pagecontent/index.md

 The following actors are part of the AU Core IG:

-AU Core Requestor
+**AU Core Requestor**

-: An application that initiates a data access request to retrieve patient data.
+An application that initiates a data access request to retrieve patient data.
 The AU Core Requestor is the client in a client-server interaction.
 The terms "requester", "client", and "app" are used interchangeably throughout this guide and are not meant to limit this actor to patient and provider apps.
 Payers and other users can use the same technology.
 Consider these terms a short-hand notation for a "user application".
 <br/><br/>

-AU Core Responder
+**AU Core Responder**

-: A system that responds to the data access request providing patient data.
+A system that responds to the data access request providing patient data.
 The AU Core Responder is the server in a client-server interaction.
 The terms "server", "AU Core FHIR server", "FHIR server" and "EHR" are used interchangeably throughout this guide and are not meant to limit this actor to electronic health record systems.
 HIEs, care coordination platforms, population health systems, etc., can use the same technology.
 Consider these terms a short-hand notation for an "interoperable healthcare platform".
 <br/><br/>